-I have a new collection of fairies that come color-coordinated with the pagan season of Yuletide: all white, red and green fairies.
-These will be brought to Brambles in Belfast, and each is, by its handmade construction, one of a kind.
+I have a new collection of fairies color-coordinated with the pagan season of Yuletide: all white, red and green.
+Each is, by its handmade construction, one of a kind.

 White moss, red rose, green moss.
 Each one has a back story.